Registered Direct Offering raises $11.7 million

 Non Executive Director

-Since 1994, Martin has served as the Executive Director of Aspen Advisory Services Ltd., a London-based private investment advisory office overseeing private and publicly traded investments in North America, Europe and Asia.
+Since 1994, Martin has served as the Founding Director and Chairman of Aspen Advisory Services Ltd., a London-based private investment advisory office overseeing private and publicly traded investments in North America, Europe and Asia.

-Martin is non-executive chairman of Spectral MD Holdings Ltd., (LSE AIM:SMD) a medical AI company, and serves as non-executive director of Kensington Green (Management) Limited, a real estate management company, Levitronix Technologies Inc., a technology company, Alturki Holding, an industrial investment and development holding company, and Omnicyte Limited, a biotechnology company.
+Martin is non-executive director and Chairman of the Audit Committee of Spectral AI (NASDAQ: MDAI) a medical AI company, and serves as non-executive director of Kensington Green (Management) Limited, a real estate management company, Levitronix Technologies Inc., a technology company, Alturki Holding, an industrial investment and development holding company, and Saudi Readymix Concrete Company.
 Pro bono he serves on the International Advisory Council of Massachusetts General Hospital (MGH).

 From 1992 to 1994, Martin pursued studies at the Massachusetts Institute of Technology.
 From 1984 to 1992, he was controller and subsequently Chief Financial Officer of Alturki Holding.
 Prior to that, Mr. Mellish trained at Price Waterhouse Coopers.

-He was awarded an SM (Management) from the Massachusetts Institute of Technology and an MSc (Accounting) from Northeastern University, and is a 2022 Master’s candidate in Health Care Delivery Science at Dartmouth.
+He was awarded an MSc from the Master of Health Care Delivery Science at Dartmouth’s Geisel School of Medicine and Tuck School of Business, an SM (Management) from the Massachusetts Institute of Technology and an MSc (Accounting) from Northeastern University.

-Adam holds a BSc in Biology from Bristol University and is a chartered accountant.
-He also serves as Chairman of NuCana's Audit Committee.
+He also serves as Chair of NuCana’s Audit Committee.

 Cyrille Leperlier